cmdcolin/jbrowse-plugin-gwas/README.md

 ## Data format

 jbrowse-plugin-gwas will render any features with a "score".
 A common format is a BED-like file, perhaps with tabix added.
-Example with plain BED
+Example with plain BED, where the score is in column 5

 ```
-chr22 1000 5000 rs123 960
+chr22 1000 5000 rs123 84.141
-chr22 2000 6000 rs456 900
+chr22 2000 6000 rs456 40.12312
 ```

 Sometimes, the file format is not a strict BED but something with just one coordinate instead of a start and end.
 Example with BED-like data (only one coordinate column)